 Pay attention to group dynamics

-Conversational dynamics can change profoundly depending on whether we are chatting one-on-one or talking in a group.
-And once part of a group, we tend to follow one another’s lead.
-It only takes only a few closed-off people for questions to lose their probing power but the opposite is also true.
+Conversational dynamics can change profoundly depending on whether we are chatting one on one or talking in a group.
+Once part of a group, we tend to follow one another’s lead.
+It only takes a few closed-off people for questions to lose their probing power, but the opposite is also true.
 As soon as one person starts to open up, the rest of us are likely to follow suit.

 Types of question and what they can do for us